Page to be developed; ideas and comments are welcome.

 The “labour theory of value” (beyond a mere idea already developped in the 12th Century and even before) is in fact a “theoretical assumption”; a point of departure.

-In the 18th Century it was openly stated to be a class position, of the ermergent class of “independant arts and crafts”, as against the feudal position that only nature provided wealth, which corresponded to a period in which most economic transactions were “in nature”, without much money implied and in which feudal “ranks” with territorial souvereinty (which is opposed to property) required their part of what nature produced.
+In the 18th Century it was openly stated to be a class position, not of the proletariat, but of the ermergent (the third estate of commoners and early bourgeois) class of “independant arts and crafts”, as against the feudal position that only nature provided wealth, which corresponded to a period in which most economic transactions were “in nature”, without much money implied and in which feudal “ranks” with territorial souvereinty (which is opposed to landed property) required their part of what nature produced.
+In fact, the transformation of territorial souvereinty (“noblesse oblige”) into landed property is one of the biggest scandals of the “primitive accumulation”.

 Around this a whole abstract academic debate might evolve around paradigms according to Thomas Kuhn or his critic Imre Lakatos , both hiding however the class nature of the opponents.